ChenLipschitz/OOP_Ex_2/README.md

 * run-
 * call-
 * cleanUp- Deletes all files
-* compareTime- Clculates and prints the running time and the number of lines of each way
+* compareTime- Calculates and prints the running time and the number of lines of each way

 ## UML